toddfast/js-template/README.md

 $(<selector for template DOM element>).fillTemplate(data [,parentData]);
 ```

 Clones the template, including all its event handlers, and merges the data.
 The return value of the method (the cloned DOM element) must be attached somewhere in the DOM to make the processed template visible.

+* The `data` parameter is a normal JavaScript object whose properties will be used to fill the template with data.
+* The `parentData` parameter is shared data that may be used as a secondary lookup.
+* The return value is the processed and cloned template's DOM element.
+It must be attached to the DOM in order to be visible.

 This method should be used when the template is stored in a separate DOM node that will be cloned and attached elsewhere in the DOM as needed.
 In general, it's preferable to use `refillTemplate()` when possible because it allows data to be merged repeatedly to the same DOM elements.

-The `data` parameter is a normal JavaScript object whose properties will be used to fill the template with data.

-The `parentData` parameter is shared data that may be used as a secondary lookup.

-The return value is the processed and cloned template's DOM element.
-It must be attached to the DOM in order to be visible.
+#### Handling `id`s

+When cloning a template element, `fillTemplate()` removes any `id` attributes in the cloned template so that it can then be attached to the DOM without causing `id` conflicts (in HTML, only one element can have a unique `id` value within the DOM).
+See the documentation on the `data-jst-id` and `data-jst-idexpr` attributes for more information on providing a cloned template with an `id` attribute.

+#### Cloned event handlers

 Because cloned templates retain all of their attached event handlers and callback functions, you can efficiently attach event handlers to the template once in $(document).ready() and those event handlers will then be used for all instances of the template.